-- (1) Assumes issuance of 11,000,000 shares offered hereby.
-Does not reflect shares of common stock reserved for issuance upon exercise of the underwriters' overallotment option. - (2) Ares Partners Management Company LLC and its wholly-owned subsidiary, Ares Management, Inc., the manager of Ares Management LLC, are the only members of Ares Management LLC.
+- (1) Beneficial ownership is determined in accordance with the rules of the SEC and includes voting or investment power with respect to the securities.
+Ownership information for those persons who beneficially own 5% or more of our shares of common stock is based upon Schedule 13D, Schedule 13G or other filings by such persons with the Securities and Exchange Commission and other information obtained from such persons.
+Unless otherwise indicated in the footnotes to this table and subject to community property laws where applicable, we believe that each beneficial owner set forth in the table has sole voting and investment power.
+Applicable percentages are based on 11,066,667 shares outstanding on December 31, 2004. - (2) Ares Partners Management Company LLC and its wholly-owned subsidiary, Ares Management, Inc., the manager of Ares Management LLC, are the only members of Ares Management LLC.
 Each of Ares Management, Inc. and Ares Partners Management Company LLC disclaims beneficial ownership of all shares of Ares Capital common stock owned by Ares Management LLC. - Antony P. Ressler is the manager of Ares Partners Management Company LLC.
 Under applicable law, Mr. Ressler and his spouse may be deemed to be beneficial owners of the securities owned of record by Ares Capital Management LLC by virtue of such status.
-Each of Mr. Ressler and Mr. Ressler's spouse disclaims beneficial ownership of all shares of Ares Capital common stock owned by Ares Capital Management LLC. - (3) The address for all officers and directors is c/o Ares Capital Corporation, 1999 Avenue of the Stars, Suite 1900, Los Angeles, California 90067.
+Each of Mr. Ressler and Mr. Ressler's spouse disclaims beneficial ownership of all shares of Ares Capital common stock owned by Ares Capital Management LLC. - (3) Hunter Global Investors Fund I L.P., Hunter Global Investors Fund II L.P., Hunter Global Investors Offshore Fund Ltd., a Cayman Islands exempted company and Hunter Global Investors Offshore Fund II Ltd., a Cayman Islands exempted company hold a portion of these shares.
+Duke Buchan III (a) is the managing member of Hunter Global Associates L.L.C., a Delaware limited liability company that is the general partner of Hunter Global Investors Fund I L.P. and Hunter